SGX, MAS launch ESG reporting portal for corporates

-Called ESGenome, the disclosure portal will be offered free to listed companies here on a voluntary basis, for now, SGX and MAS said in a joint press release on Monday.
-Investors and financial institutions will also have access to the environmental, social and governance (ESG) data of companies and compare them.
+Called ESGenome, the disclosure portal will be offered free to listed companies in Singapore on a voluntary basis for now, SGX and MAS said in a joint press release on Monday.
+Investors and financial institutions will also have access to the environmental, social and corporate governance (ESG) data of companies and compare them.

 Companies can upload their ESG disclosures onto the platform based on the reporting frameworks they have adopted, including customised metrics.
 Because the platform has mapped out a number of different reporting frameworks, an input provided for one framework is automatically matched to similar requirements in other frameworks if the company needs to report in more than one format.